Seoul urges North Korea to respond to plan to repatriate remains of national found in South - www.lokmattimes.com

 Seoul will wait for a response from North Korea until next Tuesday.
 If no response is received by then, the body will be classified as unclaimed and cremated in the South, according to officials.

-The message came as North Korea remains unresponsive to the new Lee Jae Myung administration's overtures to restore inter-Korean communication lines and resume dialogue aimed at easing military tensions and building trust, Yonhap News Agency reported.
+The message came as North Korea remains unresponsive to the new Lee Jae Myung administration's overtures to restore inter-Korean communication lines and resume dialogue aimed at easing military tensions and building trust.

 Earlier this month, South Korea repatriated six North Korean fishermen across the border in the East Sea after rescuing them on the southern side of the maritime border in March and May.